udarrr/opencv4nodejs-prebuilt-install/README.md

 Result in folder opencv/build/bin for windows or in opencv/build/lib for linux and darwin

-## Add bindings to native methos of opencv
+## Add bindings to native methods of opencv

+Create fork of the repo and add necessary changes then create poll request to the repo and i will recreate libs

-For example method invert
+For example i was able to add method invert recently

 - added to core.cc